Ares-Developers/Ares-docs/new/superweapons/types/hunterseeker.rst

 type from the firing player's buildings that are valid launch sites.
 Only one Hunter Seeker is launched per building.

+Hunter Seekers might pick other targets while in flight.
+They will not target objects under the effect of the Iron Curtain or objects currently being warped out of time.

 See :doc:`Hunter Seeker </new/hunterseeker>` for information on how to define a valid Hunter Seeker unit and how to prevent certain :type:`TechnoTypes` to be targeted.
 See :ref:`Sides & Countries <sides-hunterseeker>` on how to define a